spkane/commit-status-updater/README.md

 ## Input Parameters specific to `pull_request` event

-_These parameters are all optional and are used only for pull requests_
+_These parameters are all optional and are used only for pull requests._

 | Name | Description |
 |---|---|